-Whether you consciously aware of it or not, on some level you are continually leading yourself and others – you don’t necessarily have to have a large team reporting to you to be considered a leader.
+Whether you consciously aware of it or not, on some level you are continually leading yourself and others – you don’t necessarily have to have a large team reporting to you to be considered a leader and to need effective leadership skills.

-In one leadership study, qualities such as assertiveness, adaptability, intelligence and conscientiousness were cited as the most important.
+In one leadership study, qualities such as assertiveness, adaptability, intelligence and conscientiousness were cited as the most important leadership skills.
 Research clearly shows that transformational leaders – leaders who are positive, inspiring, and who empower and develop followers – are better leaders.
 They are more valued by followers and have higher performing teams.

 As a result, it would only make sense that you strive to improve your leadership skills and get the most out of life for everyone in your sphere.

-Consider some of the following tips for how to become a better leader and think about ways that you can implement these strategies in your daily life.
+Consider these 11 tips for how to improve your leadership skills so to become a better leader and think about ways that you can implement these strategies in your daily life at work.

 1. Have a clear vision